Snow Hill Island: Important Bird Area

 A site at the south-western extremity of the island, comprising 263 ha of sea ice adjacent to the coast, has been identified as an Important Bird Area (IBA) by BirdLife International because it supports a breeding colony of about 4000 pairs of emperor penguins.
-It is one of only two such colonies on land in the Antarctic Peninsula region, the other being that at the Dion Islands which is now sadly no longer existent.
-This colony is also unique in terms of its breeding cycle compared to more southern breeding sights.
+It is one of only two such colonies on land in the Antarctic Peninsula region, the other being that at the Dion Islands which is now no longer existent.
+This colony is also unique in terms of its breeding cycle compared to more southern breeding sites.
 In winter, incubating males don't feel the darkness of the sky unlike in more southerly populations.
 Because the ice on which the colony stands on is affected by the sun much later in the year than in other colonies, the development of the emperor chicks is slightly delayed.
-This gives the chicks in Snow hill a lot more time to lose enough of their fluffy down to head to the sea unlike in other populations, whose chicks arrive to the sea mostly covered in down to a point where they cannot swim yet.
+This gives the chicks in Snow Hill a lot more time to lose enough of their fur to head to the sea unlike in other populations, whose chicks arrive to the sea mostly covered in fur down to a point where they cannot swim yet.
 This developmental delay also gives tourists an opportunity to visit the colony while the chicks are still under the care of the adults.